Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In addition, there is university-sponsored research under way investigating the potential for reuse of most or all of the ash that we currently landfill, just like ash from coal-fired power plants is used in the manufacturing of concrete.
 If this research proves successful, the life of the Solid Waste Authority’s landfill may be dramatically extended, bringing us closer to the potential of 0 landfill by 2046.

 In addition, the State of Florida counts waste delivered to a Renewable Energy facility towards the state’s 75% Recycling goal, and the state provides one ton of recycling credit for each megawatt hour of energy produced.
-Martin County was recently recognized as having the highest recycling rate in the state, in large part because they were delivering their waste to our existing Renewable Energy Facility under our waste exchange agreement.

 Other items to keep in mind: